An oral vaccine against rotavirus infection is given to babies as part of their routine childhood vaccinations.

 The vaccine is given as 2 doses, 4 weeks apart.
 Usually the first dose is given at 8 weeks, and the second dose at 12 weeks.

 The vaccine is given as a liquid straight into the baby's mouth for them to swallow.

-Which babies can have the rotavirus vaccination?
+When babies can have the rotavirus vaccination

 Rotavirus vaccination is available routinely on the NHS as part of the childhood vaccination programme for babies aged 8 weeks and 12 weeks.